klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.getBlockByNumber(blockNumber [, returnTransactionObjects] [, callback])
 ```

 Returns information about a block by block number.
-This API works only on RPC call, not on Javascript console.
+This API works only on RPC call, not on JavaScript console.

 **Parameters**